Duong Lam Ancient Village – Hanoi’s Hidden Time Capsule

 The Mausoleum of King Ngo Quyen

 Very few aspects of its humble, 1,200-year existence have changed.
 Rice fields lining the road to the village remain a valuable source of income for farmers, while the lotus flowers in its ponds have been blooming and perishing in a constant cycle since they came into existence.
-Motorbikes have replaced bicycles and water tanks and air conditioning give residents of Duong Lam a touch of the luxurious, but day-to-day farming, carpentry and forgery jobs are still a done in the laborious, ancient way.
+Motorbikes have replaced bicycles and water tanks and air conditioning gives residents of Duong Lam an ancient Vietnamese village a touch of the luxurious, but day-to-day farming, carpentry and forgery jobs are still done in the laborious, ancient way.

 The 9 hamlets that comprise the umbrella term of Duong Lam each have a tradition at their core and there are plenty of places to see this.
 Most buildings are built of red bricks of laterite; hard to find in modern-day Vietnam but an iconic symbol of Duong Lam and its proud heritage.
 This can be seen best in the hamlet of Mong Phu, the communal house of which is a wonderful showpiece of laterite architecture.
 Locals here are proud of their houses and will often invite visitors in for a closer look at the well-preserved history.